tensorlayer/TensorLayer/docs/index.rst

 Welcome to TensorLayer
 =======================================
 TensorLayer is a transparent deep learning and reinforcement learning library built on the top of Google TensorFlow.
 It was designed to provide a higher-level API to TensorFlow in order to speed-up experimentations.
 TensorLayer is easy to extended and modified, suitable for both machine learning researches and applications.

 User Guide
 ------------

-The TensorLayer user guide explains how to install TensorFlow, CUDA and CuDNN, how to build and train neural networks using TensorLayer, and how to contribute to the library as a developer.
+The TensorLayer user guide explains how to install TensorFlow, CUDA and cuDNN, how to build and train neural networks using TensorLayer, and how to contribute to the library as a developer.

 .. toctree::
   :maxdepth: 2